isglobal-brge/dsHPC-docker/MULTI_JOB_SIMULATION.md

-# Multi-Job Simulation API
+# Multi-job API

-This document describes the multi-job simulation API in the dsHPC system, which allows batch processing of multiple job configurations with a single request.
+This document describes the multi-job API in the dsHPC system, which allows batch processing of multiple job configurations with a single request.

 ## Overview

-The multi-job simulation API builds on the single job simulation endpoint by allowing you to:
+The multi-job API builds on the single job endpoint by allowing you to:

 1. Specify multiple job configurations in a single request
 2. Process all jobs in parallel